ffMathy/typescript-cs-poco/README.md

 ##### ignoreInheritance

 If set to an array of class names, inheritance from these classes will be ignored.
+If set to `true` will ignore inheritance in general.

 ##### customTypeTranslations